meffie/virt-lab/README.md

    by providing a `postinstall` command in the `virt-lab` configuration file.
 See the `virt-lab.cfg.example` file the `systemd-resolve` command syntax.

+### Ubuntu notes

+Recent versions of [Ubuntu][2] have made the linux images unreadable by regular users, which breaks the the ability of non-root users to use libguestfs to modify images.
+In order to fix this you'll need to override the file permission settings for the linux kernel images on ubuntu.

+This can be done with the `dpkg-stateoverride` command.
+This will need to be done each time the kernel is upgraded.

+    $ sudo dpkg-statoverride --add root root 0644 /boot/vmlinux-$(uname -r) --update

 ## Configuration